Obsidiate/7700-Aircraft-Alert/README.md

 ## Legal

 - airplanes.live: personal, non-commercial use.
 Contribute a feeder if you use it regularly.
 - adsb.fi: personal, non-commercial use.
-Cite adsb.fi and link to their homepage.
+-
 **Disclaimer:** This tool is a hobbyist/enthusiast project intended for light personal use only.
 It is absolutely not intended, approved, or suitable for commercial, operational, or emergency service use.
 It should not be considered reliable — it is in active development, subject to breaking changes, and dependent on third-party ADS-B APIs that may be blocked, rate-limited, or discontinued at any time without notice.
 Do not use this tool for safety-critical decision making of any kind.